Kesslernity / Copilot Agent Pack, Vol. 1

 The instruction block is the easy 20 percent.
 This ships the other 80.

 You can build a declarative Copilot Studio agent in an afternoon.
 Getting it past security review is the part that stalls.
 Six agents, each finished for governance, not a demo: paste-ready instructions, knowledge-source scoping, a DPO note, a labeled-assumption cost estimate, and a test that proves the refusals fire.
+Then the layer after the build: a register row per agent, an approval gate with one accountable name, and the written condition that retires it.

 Not sure yet?
 Take one agent free first: the Meeting-to-Action sample, no cost.